tadaadata/tadaa-data.de/content/about/_index.md

 Studying at [Uni Bremen](http://uni-bremen.de/), we realized that throwing code at data was a fun thing to do, and conveniently enough there seems to be a demand for that kind of thing.
 While we're finishing up our degrees, we dabble in a few projects here and there, and you might find them mentioned here.

-Lukas has a [blog with the things and the stuff](https://blog.jemu.name) going, but he's still trying to convince Tobi that setting up a blog is a good idea.
+Lukas has a [blog with the things and the stuff](https://blog.jemu.name) going, but he's still failing to convince Tobi that setting up a blog is a good idea.

 ## Projects